yy/dviz-course/w12-geo-2/W12Lab.md

 ## Leaflet

 Now you can use the mapbox tiles with the [Leaflet, which is an open-source JavaScript library for mobile-friendly interactive maps](http://leafletjs.com).
-By using the following pages, draw a heatmap of Wallmart stores.
+By using the following pages, draw a heatmap of Walmart stores.

 - [Wal-Mart Stores](https://www.google.com/fusiontables/DataSource?docid=1ag3Z3Uwp_hWiHeiBRqGrS_HzEtwUjeVh4d4ZAnI#rows:id=1): `File` -> `Download`
 - [Leaflet Quick start guide](http://leafletjs.com/examples/quick-start.html)